peritext/scholar-draft/README.md

 ### Parametrization props

-`inlineAssetsComponents` (Object) -> a map for displaying the inline assets components in the editor
+`inlineAssetsComponents` (Object) -> a map for displaying the inline assets components in the editor according to assets `type` property

-`blockAssetsComponents` (Object) -> a map for displaying the block assets components in the editor
+`blockAssetsComponents` (Object) -> a map for displaying the block assets components in the editor according to assets `type` property

 `AssetChoiceComponent` (ReactComponent) -> the component to use for displaying asset choice in editor (example : an input with a list of possible assets insertion)